benayapaul/getUrlQueryString.js/README.md

 getUrlQueryString.js
 ========================================================

-Getting url query string using getUrlQueryString plugin, which support Array and Object format. this plugin used for accessing the query string and url.
+Retrieve URL query strings using the getUrlQueryString plugin, which supports both array and object formats.
+This plugin is designed for accessing query strings and URL parameters efficiently.

 Source